 A thoracotomy is a surgical procedure performed to open the chest cavity.
-It is a six- to 10-inch incision made into the chest that allows surgeons to access the throat, lungs, heart and diaphragm.
+It is an incision made into the chest that allows surgeons to access the throat, lungs, heart and diaphragm.

 A thoracotomy incision can be made: